Dorothy Otnow Lewis

 Dorothy Otnow Lewis is an American psychiatrist and author who has been an expert witness at a number of high-profile cases.

 She specializes in the study of violent individuals and people with dissociative identity disorder (DID), formerly known as multiple personality disorder.
 Lewis has worked with death row inmates as well as other prison inmates convicted for crimes of passion and violence, and was the director of the DID clinic at Bellevue Hospital, associated with New York University in New York City.
 She is a professor of psychiatry at Yale and New York University and is the author of Guilty by Reason of Insanity, a book she wrote based on research done in collaboration with neurologist Jonathan Pincus.

 Education and personal life

-Lewis is a graduate of the Ethical Culture Fieldston School, Radcliffe College and Yale University School of Medicine.
+Lewis, born in 1938, is a graduate of the Ethical Culture Fieldston School, Radcliffe College and Yale University School of Medicine.
+This was an unusual achievement for a woman of her generation.
 She has stated in one of her books she originally went to medical school intending to become a psychoanalyst.

 She was married to Melvin Lewis, a child psychiatrist and professor at Yale, who died in 2007.
 She has two children.